G-NL7L2ZBY6M

 Key Takeaways

-• A warm-up prepares your entire system for exercise, it's not just stretching
+• A warm-up prepares your whole system for exercise, not just your muscles

-• Dynamic movement before exercise is more effective than static stretching
+• Dynamic movement before training is more effective than static stretching

-• Static stretching belongs in your cool-down, not your warm-up
+• Static stretching belongs in your cool-down, when muscles are already warm

 • A cool-down supports cardiovascular recovery, reduces soreness, and creates time for flexibility work

-• Both warm-up and cool-down matter more not less as you get older
+• Both matter more as you get older, not less

-• Aim for 8 to 12 minutes each; a shorter version is always better than skipping completely
+• Aim for 8 to 12 minutes each; a shorter version is always better than skipping entirely

 Explore More on the Keep Fit Matakana Blog